bsc-pm/nanos6/README.md

 By default, there are as many groups as NUMA nodes in the system.

 Finally, taskfors that do not define any chunksize leverage a chunksize value computed as their total number of iterations divided by the number of collaborators per taskfor group.

+## Using Device tasks

+For information about using device tasks, refer to the [devices](docs/devices/Devices.md) documentation.

 ## Benchmarking, tracing, debugging and other options